11+ Things To Do Before Filing for Divorce

 On average, it takes two years from the time a person starts thinking about divorce to the time they actually file.
 But what happens once the decision to divorce is made?
 There are at least ten things to do before filing for divorce, so we have included 11 or more here for those considering ending a marriage.

 Filing for divorce is a single step in the process of divorcing a spouse.
 Ideally, it is not even the first step.
 Creating a planning checklist for divorce can help people stay organized, think clearly, and break the seemingly overwhelming process into manageable chunks.

-Some of these steps may need to be started 6–12 months prior to filing, if not sooner.
-Exercise discretion, however, because once you file and your spouse knows your intent, some steps may be more difficult to take.
+Some of these steps may need to be started 6–12 months before filing, if not sooner.
+Exercise discretion, however, because some steps may be more challenging once you file and your spouse knows your intent.
 Every situation is unique, but the following guidelines apply to many people in a broad range of scenarios.

 *Note: In situations that involve domestic violence or any threats of harm, the top priority is always to get out safely as quickly as possible.
-If you need assistance with that first step, contact the National Domestic Violence Hotline by calling 800-799-SAFE (7233) or by texting “START” to 88788.
+Contact the National Domestic Violence Hotline if you need assistance with that first step.

-- How and when should a person broach the subject of divorce with his or her spouse?
+- How and when should a person broach the subject of divorce with their spouse?

 - Does it make sense to wait until a particular milestone is reached involving the kids, taxes, etc.?